Game Semantics of Martin-L\"of Type Theory: Games and strategies for simple type theories

-In other words, an arena $G$ is to specify moves of a game, each of which is Opponent's/Player's question/answer, and which move $n$ can be performed for each move $m$ by the enabling relation $m \vdash_G n$ (see Def.~\ref{DefJSequences} for more on this point), where $\star \vdash_G m$ means that Opponent can initiate a play by $m$.
+An arena $G$ specifies moves in a game, each of which is O's/P's question/answer, and which move $n$ can be performed for each move $m$ during a play in the game by the relation $m \vdash_G n$ (cf.~Definition~\ref{DefJSequences}), where $\star \vdash_G m$ means that O can initiate a play by $m$ in the game.
+The axioms E1, E2 and E3 are then to be read as follows: \begin{itemize}